FarisRaza123/Faris_Raza_cis385_assignment1/README.md

 In the Table page there is a table of the current NFL passing leaders and their current touchdowns.

 In the Image page there is a couple of pictures with captions underneath them.

+In the folder are also some Images and a CSS Styelsheet for formatting.